What is regulation?

 We assume that the only legitimate objective for regulation is the utopian ambition of improving general welfare over the long term relative to what it would have been without the regulation.
 Operationally, we define that as “long-term life satisfaction” following Frey’s (2010) Happiness: A Revolution in Economics.
 For a recent analysis of the evidence on the relationship between regulation and life satisfaction, see Pitlik et al. (2015).

-To summarize experimental evidence on the effect of regulations on general welfare, and to provide tools for citizens, commentators, journalists, and political leaders to assess and predict the effects of regulations, in order that they may:
+To summarize experimental evidence on the effect of regulations on general welfare and individual freedom, and to provide tools for citizens, commentators, journalists, and political leaders to assess and predict the effects of regulations, in order that they may:

 - Prevent harmful new regulations

 - Eliminate or modify harmful existing regulations

 - Propose only evidence-based regulations

 This site maintains that regulations should be expected to meet the the same objective scientific standard as we would expect to be applied to a proposed medical treatment.
 The standard is the experimental testing of alternative reasonable hypotheses together with full disclosure.

 In the case of public policy, laissez-faire is one alternative that should always be considered and—given the weight of evidence on its superior performance, and a presumption in favour of freedom—should always be given the benefit of any doubt.
 Advocacy research—which avoids proper consideration of alternatives—violates objectivity and is the opposite of the scientific method.

 The founders of this site, Professor J. Scott Armstrong (Wharton School, University of Pennsylvania) and Dr. Kesten C. Green (University of South Australia Business School), challenge researchers to identify, using experimental evidence, conditions under which the Iron Law does not hold.
 In other words, to show that a regulation increases general welfare.